 - Groups of four break off with copies of the multi-tracks to take in different directions.
 This demonstrates how malleable and modular a composition can be.

 - The teacher checks in on student work virtually.
 Students send a link of their work indicating the Soundtrap tracks to check.
 Feedback is given, including remix suggestions using ProTools to show how students can go back and forth between different DAWs.
 The file is then exported and sent back to students.

-Over the course of each semester, students continually stretch their creative ideas and hone their production expertise working with the global set of artists to expand their concepts.
-Evans encourages open spacing in composition to allow for a call and response effect when working with guest artists sharing acapella or instrumentally.
-“They have a theme or a concept and everyone creates a part based on that concept,” adds Evans.
+For each semester, students continually stretch their creative ideas and hone their production expertise.
+They will be working with the global set of artists to expand their concepts.
+Evans encourages open spacing in composition.
+Open spaces allow a call and response effect when working with guest artists sharing acapella or instrumentally.
+“They have a theme or a concept, and everyone creates a part based on that concept,” adds Evans.
 The first run of the course resulted in a 33-song album uploaded to SoundCloud.